slashbinbash.de / Opinions on Software Development

 A Case for Software Engineering

-Software Engineering implies that creating software is akin to building bridges, or constructing a hospital.
-I think that there are cases in which this is true.
 Language standards like the C++ ISO standard have to be considered when developing software with the C++ programming language.
 Decisions have to be made regarding the software architecture, i.e. how the different systems in our solution operate and communicate with each other.
-Frameworks provide the fundamental structure of our software.
 Hardware specifications and requirements have to be considered.
 Predictions are made about how the software will operate, including a risk analysis.
-Rigorous testing is done when software needs to be reliable and robust.
-Security aspects have to be considered when software failure may result in injury or death.
+Security standards have to be considered when software failure may result in injury or death.